gSchool/ada-CS-Fundamentals-Internship/00-about-thursdays-at-ada/about-thursdays-at-ada.md

 ### Reverse Classroom

 CS Fundamentals is taught in a [flipped-classroom](https://omerad.msu.edu/index.php?option=com_content&view=article&id=162:what-why-and-how-to-implement-a-flipped-classroom-model&catid=27:teaching) style.
 Students are assigned a week prior to review a markdown lesson with accompanying video lesson and slides.
-Then in class or online session students ask questions review concepts and work on exercises and .
-Students are also given time to work toward a weekly programming project.
+In class students are expected to ask questions, review concepts, and work on exercises in groups.
+Students are also given time to engage in a mock interview with a peer.

 ### CS Fun Recorded Sessions